syk-yaman/plantemoji/README.md

  - [Telegraf](https://www.influxdata.com/time-series-platform/telegraf/)
  - [Grafana](https://grafana.com/)
  - [Docker Compose](https://docs.docker.com/compose/)
+ All the software applications are packed into one [Docker image](/Server/docker-compose.yml).

 Tools:
- - [Image2Lcd](https://www.waveshare.com/wiki/File:Image2Lcd.7z): converts BMP images to byte arrays to be stored on MCUs
+ - [Image2Lcd](https://www.waveshare.com/wiki/File:Image2Lcd.7z): converts BMP images to byte arrays stored in MCUs to be displayed on the LCD screen (please follow [these settings](/Docs/Image2LCD%20app%20settings.jpg).

 ### Hardware schematic

 ![Hardware schematic](/Docs/schematic.png)

+### Work highlights
+ - Sensors are connected to Arduino now due to the availibility of many ADC ports compared to HUZZAH.
+ - LCD screen driver was ported from Arduino to work on HUZZAH, the latter has more memory and capability to drive screens compared to Arduino.
+ - New MQTT topics added: `moistureCapacitive` and `mood`.
+ - Redo RaspberryPi setup on

 ## Results discusion